copenhagenay-spec/IPA-alpha/README.md

 ## Tips

-- If audio isn’t detected, check Windows microphone permissions.
+- If audio isn't detected, check Windows microphone permissions.
-- If a command doesn’t trigger, check **Last Transcript** for misheard words and add aliases.
+- If a command doesn't trigger, check **Last Transcript** for misheard words and add aliases.